 The first step is building your portfolio for blog writing, and the best and easiest way to do this is by setting up your own blog.
 You can grow your blog parallel to accepting and writing blogs for others.

-Copywriting for social media
+Copywriting for businesses’ social media accounts

 Social media is the primary medium to consume content, and brands, most often than not, take advantage of this.
 Brands usually outsource freelancers for this type of social media content creation.

 Copy for social media posts can be brief business descriptions that highlight products or services.
-Brands also need copy when publishing posts celebrating a specific event or honoring a specific demographic.
+Brands also need copy when publishing posts celebrating a specific event or honouring a specific demographic.
 The key to successful copywriting is to engage your target audience.

 Akin to blogging is vlogging and video content creation.
 The difference is that scriptwriting for a vlog needs many more details than regular blogging.
 You need to consider the video content in terms of narration and visual aspects.